-The Natural History Museum at Bolungarvik provides a comprehensive overview of the bird and mammal life indigenous the Westfjords region.
-It houses an impressive mineral collection and boasts one of Iceland’s largest taxidermy collections.
-The collection includes a polar bear that was killed 64 kilometers (40 mi) offshore after drifting from Greenland on pack ice, is also a part of the museum’s collection.
+The Natural History Museum at Bolungarvik provides a comprehensive overview of the bird and mammal life indigenous to the Westfjords region.
+It also houses an impressive mineral collection along with one of Iceland’s largest taxidermy animal collections.
+A stuffed polar bear, that drifted from Greenland on pack ice, is also a part of the museum’s collection.

-The museum, founded in 1998, is located in the centre of Bolungarvík.
-It has in display a variety of natural items as stuffed land and sea mammals.
+The museum, founded in 1998, is located in the centre of Bolungarvik.
+It has on display a variety of natural items such as stuffed land and sea mammals.
 The bird collection consists of more then 250 stuffed birds.
-The birds are both Icelandic breeders with their eggs and many vagrants.
+These birds are both Icelandic breeders with their eggs and many vagrants.

 Rocks and ravens

-There are rocks and minerals mainly from the collection of a local geologist Steinn Emilsson.
+The numerous rocks and minerals on display are mainly from the collection of a local geologist Steinn Emilsson.
 Some are millions year old pieces of lignite testimonials of the ancient Icelandic forest.

 The jaw from the biggest blue whale known to have been caught and thus the biggest animal ever known goes together with a series of poster regarding whale and whaling in Iceland.
-The display is corporation project between Natural history Museum and Skrúður, the botanical garden in Dyrafjordur.
+The display is a joint project between the Natural history Museum and Skrudur, the botanical garden in Dyrafjordur.

 Check out our complete guide to the Westfjords.